 That’s 732,000 homes that go up on the market each year.
-In every city 3.6 percent of the population in each city gets a divorce each year.
+In every city, 3.6 percent of the population in each city gets a divorce each year.

 So if 61 percent of them sell, that’s a big piece of the pie.
 So just an example, an area with a population of 50,000 people will have about 108 divorces list their home each year.

-There is very little competition for this niche and you could list a lot of houses.
+There is very little competition for this niche, and you could list a lot of houses.

 The best part of this?
 These couples HAVE to sell.

-But they still have to to get everything over with and it’s up to us to make sure they don’t succumb to investors or loose money making a fast sale.
+But they still have to to get everything over with, and it’s up to us to make sure they don’t succumb to investors or lose money making a fast sale.

 These will be some of the most motivated sellers that you encounter.

 People who didn’t have the equity to sell their home previously can sell it and even make a profit.

-Then they try to get it sold, as fast as they can and finally put an end to it all.
+Then they try to get it sold, as fast as they can, to finally put an end to it all.

 Some of them are even ordered by the courts to sell, and many times there’s a time put on how long they have to get it sold.